j-kogan/Iakov-Kogan/README.md

 # Iakov-Kogan

-Here you can find my university theses.
+Here you can find latest version of my CV and my university theses.